Which Banana Varieties Are Suitable for Banana Fritters?

-If you are the unlucky one, who do not live in a banana-growing country, and if the varieties mentioned earlier are not available at your local Asian grocery stores, then the next best alternative is Plantain.
+If the varieties mentioned earlier are not available at your local Asian grocery stores, the next best alternative is Plantain.

-Green or under ripe plantains are difficult to peel and you need a knife to peel it.
-It is easier with the ripe plantain that has yellow skin and this is the type that should be used for banana fritters.
-If it has a bit of brown spots on its yellow skin, then it is even better as it means that the plantain is more than ripe and the texture is not so firm.
+Green or under-ripe plantains are difficult to peel and you need a knife to peel it.
+It is easier with the ripe plantain that has yellow skin - the type suitable for banana fritters.
+If it has a few brown spots on its yellow skin, it is better as the plantain is more than ripe and the texture is not so firm.
 This is usually cheaper than the green unripe plantain!